mobxjs/mobx/docs/react/react-integration.md

 React.render(<TimerViewer secondPassed={myTimer.secondsPassed} />, document.body)
 ```

-If the problem is not entirely clear, make sure to study [what does MobX react to?](../best/what-does-mobx-react-to.md) first!

 Note that this is a different mindset from other libraries like React-redux, where it is a good practice to dereference early and pass primitives down, to better leverage memoization.
+If the problem is not entirely clear, make sure to study [what does MobX react to?](../best/what-does-mobx-react-to.md).

-### Common pitfall: Passing observables to components that aren't `observer`
+### Don't pass observables into components that aren't `observer`

 Components wrapped with `observer` _only_ subscribe to observables used during the _own_ render of the component.
 So if observable objects/ arrays / maps are passed to child components, those have to be marked as `observer` as well.
-This also holds for any callback based components.
+This is also true for any callback based components.

-If you want to pass observables to a component that isn't `observer`, for example because it is a third-party component, or you want to keep that component MobX agnostic, you will have to [convert the observables to plain JavaScript structures](observable.md#converting-observables-back-to-vanilla-javascript-collections) before passing them on.
+If you want to pass observables to a component that isn't `observer`, either because it is a third-party component, or because you want to keep that component MobX agnostic, you will have to [convert the observables to plain JavaScript values or structures](observable.md#converting-observables-back-to-vanilla-javascript-collections) before passing them on.

+To elaborate on the above,
-Given a an observable `todo` object, a `TodoView` component (observer) and an imaginary `GridRow` component that takes a column / value mapping, which isn't observer:
+take the following example observable `todo` object, a `TodoView` component (observer) and an imaginary `GridRow` component that takes a column / value mapping, but which isn't an `observer`:

 ```javascript
 class Todo {